mkhalid578/Muhammed-Chhun-Blog/README.md

 Will it be interactive?
 Can you show it working?
 This project involves a live demo, so interactivity is good.

+At the end of the project, we expect to successfully implement all encoded functions in racket.
+Firstly, we have to make sure the creating blog function works accurately then be sure to store it into the database, then the updating posted blog function.
+Adding/Updating/Removing comment funciton will be afterward.
+Secondly, we will implement the upload photos/videos and share videos by URL function and be sure it implements the way they suppose to be.
+Lastly and the most important part of this software will be the implementation of the database.
+It is so important becuase all posted blogs will be stored in the database.
+Interactively, we think this software should be successfully executed for all operating system as long as it is capatible with the Dr.racket program, and we will test that part at the end of the project before the final presentation.

 ### Evaluation of Results
 How will you know if you are successful?
 If you include some kind of _quantitative analysis,_ that would be good.

+This project will be completely successful when we implement all required functoins correctly, and it passes testing processes.

 ## Architecture Diagram
 Upload the architecture diagram you made for your slide presentation to your repository, and include it in-line here.